KichangKim/DeepDanbooru/README.md

 ```
 > deepdanbooru create-project [your_project_folder]
 ```
 3. Prepare tag list.
 If you want to use latest tags, use following command.
 It downloads tag from Danbooru server.
+(Need Danbooru account and API key)
 ```
-> deepdanbooru download-tags [your_project_folder]
+> deepdanbooru download-tags [your_project_folder] --login [your_danbooru_account] --api-key [your_danbooru_api_key]
 ```
 4. (Option) Filtering dataset.
 If you want to train with optional tags (rating and score), you should convert it as system tags.
 ```